 About C-MeX and D-MeX

-We publish league tables which show how each company has performed during the shadow year and an annual report produced by our survey agent BMG Research.
+We publish league tables each year which show how each company has performed during the year and an annual report produced by our survey agent Accent.

-Now with both incentives in effect since 1 April 2020, companies stand to incur significant underperformance payments or outperformance payments based on how they score relative to each other every year – with the largest company facing returning up to £20m a year to its customers if it performs poorly.
-We are confident that C-MeX and D-MeX will encourage companies to strive to improve customer experiences while also measuring performance across companies consistently, reliably and fairly.
+Now with both incentives in effect since 1 April 2020, companies are incurring significant underperformance payments or outperformance payments based on how they score relative to each other every year – with the largest return of £17.9m a year (C-MeX) to its customers for poor performance.
+This demonstrates that C-MeX and D-MeX encourages companies to strive to improve customer experiences while also measuring performance across companies consistently, reliably and fairly.

 How C-MeX is measured